raspberrypilearning/animated-story/en/step_4.md

 Your website is looking awesome!

-Next you will add a cool animation to the text to grab people's attention!
+Next, you will add a cool animation to the text to grab people's attention!